 The Paulding County School District provides a program for gifted students as required by the state of Georgia.
 Students are evaluated for gifted eligibility in conjunction with district-wide testing and scheduled referral windows placed throughout the school year.
 All students are evaluated on the basis of scores from administration of the state-mandated and district achievement tests.
-In the first half of grades K-12, teachers observe all students for characteristics of gifted students and make referrals to the gifted eligibility team.
+During first semester, teachers observe all students in grades K-12 for characteristics of giftedness and make referrals to the gifted eligibility team.

 There are three steps in the process of identifying and placing gifted students.
 First, students may be referred by teachers, parents, peers, or as a result of system-wide testing.
 Secondly, referrals are reviewed by the school's local eligibility team.
 This team determines which students will be formally evaluated based on work samples and input from parents and teachers.
-Formal testing consists of evaluation of the student's mental ability, achievement, creativity, and motivation through the use of nationally normed, non-biased tests, instruments, performances, and standardized rating scales.
+Formal testing consists of evaluation of the student's mental ability, achievement, creativity, and motivation using nationally normed, non-biased tests, instruments, performances, and standardized rating scales.
 Thirdly, the eligibility team at the local school reviews all relevant information and a decision is made by the team regarding eligibility or the need for further assessment.
 Parents are notified as to the team's decision.

-To be eligible for gifted services, a student must either (a) score at the 99th percentile (for grades K-2) or the 96th percentile (for grades 3-12) on the composite or full scale score of a standardized test of mental ability and at the 90th percentile on the total battery, total math or total reading section of a standardized achievement test OR (b) qualify through a multiple-criteria assessment process by meeting the criteria in any three of the following four areas: mental ability, achievement, creativity and motivation.
-In the area of mental ability, a student must score at or above the 96th percentile on a composite or appropriate component score on a standardized test of mental ability.
+To be eligible for gifted services, a student may qualify through one of two options, option A or option B. To qualify through option A, a student must score at the 99th percentile (for grades K-2) or at or above the 96th percentile (for grades 3-12) on the composite or full-scale score of a standardized test of mental ability and at or above the 90th percentile on the total battery, total math, or total reading section of a standardized achievement test.

-In the area of achievement, a student must score at or above the 90th percentile on the total battery, total math, or total reading section(s) of a standardized achievement test.
-In the area of creativity, a student must score at or above the 90th percentile on the total battery score of a standardized test of creative thinking or on a standardized creativity characteristics rating scale.
+To qualify through option B, a student must meet the criteria in any three of the following four areas: mental ability, achievement, creativity, and motivation.
+In the area of mental ability, a student must score at or above the 96th percentile on a composite, appropriate partial composite, or component score on a standardized test of mental ability.
+In the area of achievement, a student must score at or above the 90th percentile on the total battery, total math, or total reading section(s) of a standardized test of creative thinking or on a standardized creativity characteristics rating scale.
 In the area of motivation, a student must score at or above the 90th percentile on a standardized motivational characteristics rating scale.
-Questions regarding the Venture Program may be addressed to the local school's Gifted Teacher or to the Gifted Program Coordinator.
+Questions regarding the Gifted Program may be addressed to the local school's gifted teacher or to the Gifted and Advanced Programs Coordinator.